Protecting your privacy

 7. Where your personal data may be processed

-The majority of BSAVA’s suppliers are based within the EU and EEA.
+The majority of BSAVA’s suppliers are based within the UK, EU and EEA.
 Sometimes we will need to share your personal data with third parties and suppliers outside the European Economic Area (EEA) in order to fulfil our contractual obligations to you.

 7.1 Protecting your data outside the EEA